olumathew/Sales-Analytics/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the Sales_data.xlsx, containing details information each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the SodaSpark_Data.xlsx, containing details information each sale made by the company.

 ### Tools